micronjs/micronjs/docs/reference/core/core.md

     timeScale : Number

 This value controls how fast or slow things are updated.
-1 is the default value.
+1.0 is the default value.

 **NOTE**: Bigger values will make things move faster, smaller values will make it move slower.
 0 is totally paused.

 ---

-### date
+### isPaused

-    date : Date
+    isPaused : Boolean

+When this is **true**, the game is paused.
+False otherwise.
+Do not attempt to set this manually to pause the game, you must use [Core.pause](core.md) instead.

 ---

-### dateNow

-    dateNow : Date

----

-### dateThen

-    dateThen : Date

----

-### loaded

-    loaded : Boolean

-<span class="label label-danger">read-only</span>

----

 ### assets

     assets : Object

 All the assets loaded.
 Kept in case someone wants just to iterate through assets quickly.
+There is a map version available, smartly named assetsMap.

 ---

-### assetsMap

-    assetsMap : Object

----

 ### assetsLoaded

     assetsLoaded : Number

+The amount of assets loaded at any given time.
+When core executes init in your gamestate, this should be >= assets.length.

+---

 ## Methods

+---

+### init

     init (width, height)